-If this pulp infection is left untreated the tooth can become painful and you might be at risk of losing your tooth.
+Left untreated the tooth can become painful and you might be at risk of losing your tooth.

 Root canal treatment will have been recommended if either you have symptoms of bad pain or swelling or if your dentist has found any damage or infection after either examining or taking an x-ray of your teeth.

-Despite myths about root canal treatment being painful with modern local anesthetics and a skilled specialist endodontist the treatment itself is no more uncomfortable than a filling.
+Despite myths about root canal treatment being painful with modern local aesthetics and a skilled specialist endodontist the treatment itself is no more uncomfortable than a filling.
 For nervous patients our sedation partners Sedation Solutions can help by sedating you for the whole process.

 Endodontic signs and symptoms

 Clients who need a root canal treatment present with a variety of symptoms and there is no definite list.
 Some clients experience severe dental pain and discomfort and others will have minor or no symptoms.